 Basic loss per share is computed by dividing net loss by the weighted average number of common shares outstanding for the period.
 Diluted earnings per share reflect the potential dilution that could occur if stock options or other contracts to issue common stock were exercised or converted during the period.
 FASB ASC 260, Earnings per Share, requires a dual presentation of basic and diluted earnings per share.
 Any stock options, convertible debt or other instruments that would have an anti-dilutive effect have been excluded from the computation of earnings per share.
-The number of such shares excluded from the computations of diluted loss per share are 333,499 and 0 for stock options calculated under the treasury stock method for the three months ended March 31, 2021 and 2020, respectively.
+The number of such shares excluded from the computations of diluted loss per share are as follows: